 Before uncovering ways to do macOS force empty trash, it is important to know the reasons.
-Following are some of the major triggers for taking this action.
+The following are some of the major triggers for taking this action.

 No matter what the reason is, you can easily learn how to force delete trash on Mac by following the right approach.
 Here are some easy solutions to force delete trash that you can try.